-- Native consensus voting on every asset.
-Every transaction keeps track of which asset it is operating on, chaining back to the transaction that issued the asset.
+asset.
 Every asset is "native" in the sense that it's used to measure transaction validity.
-This overcomes the issue of "asset overlay double-spend." - Low friction to network participation.
+This overcomes the issue of "asset overlay double-spend."

+• Low friction to network participation.
 Like a traditional web service, the network operator sets the terms on how to join the network and conduct transactions-but in this case the network operator is the collective will of the voting nodes.
 The voting nodes also determine how users pay for transactions.

-Traditional Blockchain BigchainDB Native Asset Overlay Assets Native Asset Overlay Assets Y (one) Y (multiple) Y (multiple) Asset Types Ν Validated Blockchain Y Y Ν N/AConsensus Native Asset External Fees Incentivization Via (e.g. Mining Reward) (e.g. Transactions, Storage) Obtain Native Assets Fiat Currency Payment for Transactions (e.g. Via an Exchange) (e.g. Traditional channels)
+Traditional Blockchain BigchainDB Native Asset Overlay Assets Native Asset Overlay Assets Asset Types Y (one) Y (multiple) Y (multiple) Ν Validated by Blockchain Consensus Y Ν Y N/A Incentivization Via Native Asset (e.g. Mining Reward) External Fees (e.g. Transactions, Storage) Payment for Transactions Obtain Native Assets (e.g. Via an Exchange) Fiat Currency (e.g. Traditional channels)